Looking for activities to do in iSimangaliso Wetland Park?

 Some of the campsites and lodges can be accessed with a two-wheel drive, but do check before you book.
 You could then walk to the lakes.

-The tracks around Kosi Bay can be difficult to navigate through; there is a maze of sandy tracks, and it is easy to find yourself on the wrong track and in deep sand.
+The tracks around Kosi Bay can be difficult to navigate.
+They are a maze of sandy tracks, and it is easy to find yourself on the wrong track and in deep sand.

-Even using both Maps.me and Google Maps, we still managed to take the wrong track a few times!
+Even using both Maps.me and Google Maps, we still took the wrong track a few times!

 St. Lucia: Where to Stay